 Employee Matters.
-The Separation and Distribution Agreements will set forth the agreements of Tyco, Tyco Flow Control and us as to certain employee compensation and benefit matters.
-In general, our employees currently participate in various Tyco retirement, health and welfare and other employee benefit plans.
+The ADT Separation and Distribution Agreement will set forth the agreements between us and Tyco as to certain employee compensation and benefit matters.
+In general, employees of ADT participate in various Tyco retirement, health and welfare and other employee benefit plans.
 After the Distribution, it is anticipated that our employees will generally participate in similar plans and arrangements established and maintained by ADT.
-Except as expressly provided in the Separation and Distribution Agreements, our employees will immediately cease active participation in Tyco benefit plans.
+Except as to be expressly provided in the ADT Separation and Distribution Agreement, our employees will immediately cease active participation in Tyco benefit plans.